gandie/pyCrawler/README.md

 # pyCrawler
-A simple Python page crawler to extract mail addresses.
+A simple Python3 page crawler to extract mail addresses.

 Written as pythonic solution of a programming excercise, intended for training purposes.